The Joy of

 Regrettably, fairness is a slippery concept.
 What seems fair to me might seem unfair to others.
 Indeed, Republicans and Democrats routinely skirmish about how a fair distribution of tax burdens might look.
 Like pornography, we insist that "we know it when we see it," but we all see it though different eyes.

 Check out the following table.2 It lists shares of total U.S. income by quintile.
 If income was distributed equally, each 20 percent of households would control exactly 20 percent of U.S. income.
 What we find, however, is that the richest 20 quintile has cornered half of the U.S. income and that the richest five percent reaps almost twice the annual earnings of the bottom 40 percent.
 U.S. income is distributed unequally; more unequally than in most other developed nations.
-For example, the richest quintile in Japan controls less than 40 percent of national income (compared to almost 50 percent in the U.S.), while the poorest quintile in Japan receives more than eight percent of national income (compared to less than four percent in the U.S.).
+For example, the richest quintile in Japan controls less than 40 percent of national income (compared to more than 50 percent in the U.S.), while the poorest quintile in Japan receives more than eight percent of national income (compared to less than four percent in the U.S.).

 * * * * * * * * * * * * * * * * * * *